 Best ways of healthy eating habits for heart

 Note This information is prepared after researching several medical journals.
 Care has been taken to check the information.
-The information contained in this article are not to be used for treatment purpose or for diagnosis of health issues.
-Please consult your doctors for health related problems or queries that you may have.
+The information contained in this article is not to be used for treatment purpose or for diagnosis of health issues.
+Please consult your doctors for health-related problems or queries that you may have.